-It is newly devised plan that allows investors to make regular, equal payments into the mutual fund, trading account or retirement account.
-Due to its long term-advantages of dollar cost-averaging (DCA).
+It is newly devised plan that allows investors to make regular, equal payments into the mutual fund, trading account or retirement account due to its long term-advantages of dollar cost-averaging (DCA).
+Dollar cost averaging is a strategy that allows investors to neglect the effect that volatility causes on their periodic investments.
 Through this plan, shareholders are facilitated to save the profit earned on the shares and without executing any actions except the initial SIP setup.
 SIP is also known for forming the basis of dollar-cost averaging (DCA) and in forming the investment strategy by amalgamating the periodic purchasing of shares.
 DCA also reduces the entire cost per share of an investment.
 The reason behind the benefit of dollar-cost averaging is that it involves the purchase of a fixed dollar amount irrespective of its price and security.

 An automatic-purchasing schedule is required for creating the DCA strategies.
 The foremost advantage of DCA is that it removes the negative feelings from the minds of an investor and allow him to take concrete business decisions.
 On other side, it is believed that an investor whose mind get preoccupied with greed, complacency and other negative feelings becomes incompetent to survive in business.